FormidableLabs/forgejs.com/backbone.md

 Course Outline
 --------------

-The core concepts of backbone - views, models, collections & routers - will be explained in the context of building an application from scratch, meaning you’ll be writing code from the beginning of the course.
+The core concepts of Backbone - views, models, collections & routers - will be explained in the context of building an application from scratch, meaning you’ll be writing code from the beginning of the course.
 This will include:

 - Backbone's version of MVC
 - How to structure your application